Get access to this service

 Our webpages provide health information and links to websites that we feel may be helpful to parents of school age children and young people.
 If you have a concern about your child's health that you would like to discuss with a School Nurse please contact your child's School Nursing team.

-If you are a professional and would like to make a referral to the School Nursing service, please complete the referral form.
+If you are a professional and would like to request support from the School Nursing service, please complete the request for support form.

 How we can help

 School Nurses also work closely with Education, Social Care and other health professionals, to help children and young people to remain healthy and to ensure that any health needs are met.

 Public Health School Nurse - a registered nurse with further specialist qualification in public health at degree or masters level